 DAI is difficult for doctors to detect, in part because its symptoms don't show up right away.
 Because the damage to the axons results from the brain's chemical reaction to the trauma, symptoms may not actually exist until after a patient is seen and diagnosed.
 Furthermore, because DAI doesn't always cause direct damage to the brain, it's hard for doctors to see find a CAT scan or MRI.
 For that reason, it's especially important that victims of DAI and their loved ones advocate for their rights and seek treatment if new symptoms begin appearing.

 DAI is one of the most common types of traumatic brain injury, and it's also one of the most damaging.
 Although DAI doesn't usually lead to death, a 2004 study found that almost half of all severe head trauma patients had this type of damage.
 Another study found that DAI is a common cause of comas and vegetative states.
 Treatment for DAI is like treatment for any other type of brain injury: After medical stabilization, the patient may spend years working with a rehabilitation team to regain the functions lost by the brain damage.

-Wingate, Russotti, Shapiro & Halperin, LLP has represented brain injury patients in New York since 1990, winning millions for injured clients.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP has represented brain injury patients in New York since 1990, winning millions for injured clients.
 If you or someone you care about suffered a diffuse axonal injury or other type of brain injury because of someone else's negligence, you should call the New York traumatic brain injury attorneys at (212) 986-7353 as soon as possible for a free consultation.